LitecoinZ-Community/bitcore-lib-ltz/docs/index.md

-# Bitcore v0.15.0
+# Bitcore v8.0.0

 ## Principles

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+LitecoinZ is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the LitecoinZ network allows for highly resilient litecoinz infrastructure, and the developer community needs reliable, open-source tools to implement litecoinz apps and services.
+Bitcore provides a reliable API for JavaScript apps that need to interface with LitecoinZ.

 To get started, just `npm install bitcore` or `bower install bitcore`.